lardemua/atlascar2/Readme_update.md

 Now, atlascar2, atlas machine and all sensors are turned on and working!

+## 2:Working in the Atlascar2
+### Using teamviewer for remote work
+The teamviewer app is configured to open automatically in atlascar2 after turning on the PC.
+So in order to connect to the atlascar the user only needs to add the user and password in his teamviewer app and it should be working

+* Username: Atlas
+* Password: atlas

+With this the user will see the atlascar pc!

 # 2:Testing the sensors

 ## 1: Sick LMS151 LIDAR